felipeochoa/rjsx-mode/README.md

 * `<` inserts `</>` whenever it would start a new JSX node (and simply inserts `<` otherwise)
-* `C-d` when deleting the slash in a self-closing tag automatically inserts a closing tag and places point inside the element
+* `>` or `C-d` right before the slash in a self-closing tag automatically inserts a closing tag and places point inside the element

 The result is you can do the following: